Find out what some of our graduates are doing today in pursuing their successful careers.

 As welding presents many potential hazards, it’s crucial for welders to practice safety by taking the following steps:

-A sudden discharge of electricity to the human body can lead to serious injuries and in some cases, even death.
+A sudden discharge of electricity into the human body can lead to serious injuries and, in some cases, death.
 Electrocution can occur when a welder touches two metal objects that have a voltage between them, which inserts them into the electrical circuit.
 The higher the voltage, the higher the current, which leads to a higher risk for the welder.

 Welding fumes contain a variety of potentially harmful metals, including aluminum, beryllium, arsenic, manganese and lead.
 Gases that contain nitrogen, carbon dioxide, argon, carbon monoxide and hydrogen fluoride are also often produced during welding.

-Without wearing the proper PPE (personal protective equipment), welders can experience a variety of physical hazards, including eye damage, cuts, burns or even crushed fingers and toes.
+Without wearing the proper PPE, welders can experience a variety of physical hazards, including eye damage, cuts, burns or crushed fingers and toes.
 These injuries should be taken seriously, as they can put a welder out of work in some cases.

 A welding arc produces extreme temperatures and can spark fire and explosion hazards if safety procedures are not followed.
 While the arc itself can reach temperatures up to 10,000 degrees Fahrenheit, the most common cause of fire is when sparks and spatter come in contact with flammable materials around the work area.